Elizabeth Jenks Clark Collection of Margaret Anderson

 Conditions Governing Access

-â€¡3 Boxes 30-32: â€¡a Restricted fragile material.
+â€¡3 Boxes 30 and 32: â€¡a Restricted fragile material.
 Reference surrogates have been substituted in the main files.
 For further information consult Access Services.
-Preservation photocopies, photographic prints, and access copies of sound recordings for reference use have been substituted in the main files.
+Preservation photocopies and photographic prints for reference use have been substituted in the main files.

 Existence and Location of Copies